elliotchance/c2go/README.md

 as possible (the clang AST API is not stable).
 3. To be a repeatable and predictable tool (rather than doing most of the work and you have to clean up the output to get it working.)
-4. To be written in Go (coming soon!).
-5. To deliver quick and small version increments.
+4. To deliver quick and small version increments.
-6. The ultimate milestone is to be able to compile the [SQLite3 source code](https://sqlite.org/download.html) and have it working without modification.
+5. The ultimate milestone is to be able to compile the [SQLite3 source code](https://sqlite.org/download.html) and have it working without modification.
 This will be the 1.0.0 release.